garkimasera/gaia-maker/README.md

 ## Concept

 * Focus on terraforming and planet engineering
-* Simple simulation for temprature, rainfall, and biomes
+* Simple simulation for temperature, rainfall, and biomes

 ## License